Technology / Networking

 For example, you might have a network with devices (known as hosts) with the following IP addresses:

-In this case, we're using 24 bits (or three octets) for the network.
+In this case, the network uses 24 bits (or three octets).
 Notice that every host device in the network has the same first three octets.
 That's the network portion of the IP address with a /24 mask.

 The last octet is the host portion of the IP address.
 That's where you'd assign your devices.
 In this case, you could assign up to 254 hosts.
 (More on that later.)